Sanjanac1910/Movie-Genre-Classification/README.md

 Google Colab, MS Excel, MS Power BI

-I love to thank Afame Technologies for this Internship in which I developed my skills in various Machine Learning Algorithms such as Naive Bayes, Logistic Regression, and TF-IDF
+I love to thank Afame Technologies for this Internship in which I developed my skills in various Machine Learning Algorithms such as Naive Bayes, Logistic Regression, Support Vector M<achines and TF-IDF

 Analysis of the project :